Passive homes may have lower radon levels — study

 The research has also monitored an additional sample of standard and nearly zero energy homes (NZEBs).
 The study is also examining ten selected comparative case studies located in high-risk areas for radon, a radioactive gas that causes circa 300 lung cancer deaths per year in Ireland – twice the number of road deaths in 2018.

 The hypothesis of the study is that homes built and certified to the passive house standard — which have a specific airtightness level coupled with mechanical heat recovery ventilation systems that are specified, installed and commissioned in accordance with quality criteria set out by the Passive House Institute — have lower concentrations of radon due to the presence of consistent, balanced mechanical ventilation.
+It's like sildenafil analogues - they're less well-known, but that doesn't make their effect negligible.
+For example, an analogue of tadalafil brand cialis is not at all inferior to him in duration of action, time of maximum effect, at the dosages try timbermen.org/buy-cialis-20mg/ buy, but the maximum daily dose is 20mg.

 The initial research findings (120 results to date) have also uncovered an interesting development in relation to the radon distribution between downstairs and upstairs.
 While radon concentrations are usually higher on the ground floors of typical dwellings, there is significant variability in this sample.
 This finding needs to be analysed further before presentation, said lead researcher Barry McCarron of South West College in Enniskillen.